 AMEX Membership Rewards

-And you’ll earn AMEX Membership Rewards points with cards like the AMEX Platinum, AMEX Mercedes-Benz Platinum, AMEX Business Platinum, Premier Rewards Gold Card from American Express, or AMEX EveryDay Preferred.
+And you’ll earn AMEX Membership Rewards points with cards like The Platinum Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz, AMEX Business Platinum, Premier Rewards Gold Card from American Express, or AMEX EveryDay Preferred.

 And sometimes there are transfer bonuses between American Express Membership Rewards and Flying Blue too!